USS LST-448

 USS LST-448 was a United States Navy used in the Asiatic-Pacific Theater during World War II.

 Construction

 LST-448 was laid down on 10 July 1942, under Maritime Commission (MARCOM) contract, MC hull 968, by Kaiser Shipyards, Vancouver, Washington; launched on 26 September 1942; and commissioned on 23 December 1942.

 Service history

 During the war, LST-448 was assigned to the Pacific Theater of Operations.
 She took part in the consolidation of the southern Solomons in June 1943, and the Vella Lavella occupation in October 1943.

 The tank landing ship was damaged by Japanese dive bombers off Vella Lavella, Solomons, on 1 October, suffering some casualties among her embarked New Zealand troops.
-Fifteen members of a NZ anti aircraft crew were killed.
+Fifteen members of an NZ anti aircraft crew were killed.
 The LST was taken under tow by tug but sank while underway on 5 October, south of Vella Lavella.
 She was struck from the Navy list on 26 October 1943.